 A/B Test Significance Calculator

 Compare conversion rates across variants.
-Pick a baseline (usually Control A), and we’ll compute p-value, confidence, lift, and a significance call for each variant vs the baseline using a two-proportion z-test.
+Pick a baseline (usually Control A), and we’ll compute p-value, confidence interval, lift, and a significance call for each variant vs the baseline using a two-proportion z-test.
 Supports A/B/n (multiple variants) — each variant is compared to your chosen baseline.

 Background

 Each comparison is a standard two-proportion z-test (baseline vs one variant).
-For true A/B/n experiments, be careful with repeated comparisons (multiple testing) and stopping rules.
+For true A/B/n experiments, repeated comparisons can inflate false positives (multiple testing), and “peeking” early can also bias results.
 This tool is ideal for fast checks and clear reporting.

 How to use this calculator

-- Enter visitors and conversions for each variant.
+- Enter visitors + conversions for each variant.

 - Click Calculate to see results for every variant vs the baseline.